bensk/CSNYC_Python/_pages/Lesson5.1_FunctionsPractie.md

 title: Lesson 5.1 👉 Functions Practice
 ---

+## Maximum Value
-1) Write a function, `max_value`, that takes in an integer and prints the numbers from 1 to that number inclusively.
+Write a function, `max_value`, that takes in an integer and prints the numbers from 1 to that number inclusively.

+## Beyond Compare
-2) Write a function, `compare_lists`, that given two lists of numbers the same length, compares each element of the lists, and print out the higher value at each index.
+Write a function, `compare_lists`, that given two lists of numbers the same length, compares each element of the lists, and print out the higher value at each index.

 ```python
 list1 = [4,5,15,11,23,42]